Al-Funduq: Ottoman period

-In 1838 Robinson noted el-Funduk as a village in Beni Sa'ab district, west of Nablus.
+In 1838 Robinson described el-Funduk as a village in Beni Sa'ab district, west of Nablus.

-In 1870 Victor Guérin noted El-Fondouk from Fara'ata, but did not visit it.
+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine described the village as "a small poor village by the main road, with wells to the north and two sacred places; it stands on high ground," and located in the Beni Sab district.

 British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Funduq had a population of 66 inhabitants, all Muslims, increasing in the 1931 census to 72 Muslims, with 21 houses.

 In the 1945 census El Funduq had a population was 100 Muslims, with 1,619 dunams of land, according to an official land and population survey.
 Of this, 43 dunams were for plantations or irrigated land, 1,026 for cereals, while 14 dunams were built-up (urban) land.